beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/10-setting-fields-reference.md

 ### Dimension field

 The dimension field displays four number inputs for top, right, bottom, and left values.

 **Return value**
 The dimension field doesn’t return a single value on your `$settings` object.
 Instead, it will return four values corresponding to top, right, bottom, and left, using the key for your setting as a prefix.
-For example, if my setting has a key of `margin`, the values returned will be as follows
+For example, if my setting has a key of `margin`, the values returned will be as follows:

 ```php
 $settings->margin_top